 The trial enrolled 5,197 adult participants to evaluate the safety and efficacy of a single dose of AZD7442 compared with placebo for Covid-19 prevention.
 The participants were randomly assigned at a 2:1 ratio to receive either 300mg Evusheld or saline placebo in two separate, sequential intramuscular injections.

 The study’s primary endpoint was the first incidence of any SARS-CoV-2 RT-PCR positive symptomatic illness development post-dose before day 183.
-Participants will be monitored for 15 months.

 The trial showed a 77% lower risk of developing symptomatic Covid-19 in patients administered with Evusheld compared with those given placebo.